PoliEcho/UEFI_fireworks/README.md

 #### On Real hardware

 if your have amd64(x86_64) UEFI computer
-Download release and copy the bootx64.efi to <USB_DRIVE>/EFI/BOOT/bootx64.efi case independent
+Download release and copy the UEFI_fireworks.efi to <USB_DRIVE>/EFI/BOOT/bootx64.efi case independent

 #### On VM